Create a Query-Backed Data Source

 2 - Select Your Storage Technology

 Select the storage technology containing the data you wish to expose by clicking a tile.
-The list of enabled technologies is configurable and may differ from the image below.

 3 - Enter Connection Information

 Although not required, it is recommended that all connections use SSL.
 Additional connection string arguments may also be provided.

 Note: Only Immuta uses the connection you provide and injects all policy controls when users query the system.
 In other words, users always connect through Immuta with policies enforced and have no direct association with this connection.

 Input the connection parameters to the database you're exposing.
 Click the tabs below for guidance for select storage technologies.